 Interview with TaskForce 23, Ace Combat Focused Japanese Translator

 TaskForce 23, an individual that immediately had an impact upon the international Ace Combat community and our own organization upon arrival.
 Through the accuracy of his translations, various materials have been made available for the first time in languages besides Japanese, allowing fans around the world to translate them into other languages.
-Thus far his efforts have not only assisted Skyward Flight Media, but also made North American interviews with Kazutoki Kono possible, brought game developer knowledge to another language and much more.
+Thus far his efforts have not only assisted Project Lighthouse and Skyward Flight Media, but also made the PAX South 2019 interview with Kazutoki Kono possible, brought game developer knowledge to another language and much more.
 Santiago "Cubeboy" Cuberos, interviewed TaskForce 23 to introduce him to those that have thoroughly enjoyed his efforts.

 To start, please tell us a bit about yourself.

 I’m just a guy who likes airplanes so much that I decided to get my college degree in aeronautical engineering (actually trying to graduate in December).
 I was actually born in Japan on SkyEye’s birthday (September 19th) but moved to the US when I was like 2-3 and have been living here since.
 I can read, write, and speak both English and Japanese, but I’m better at English overall.

 Have you studied translation in any way or have you learned from experience?

 I haven’t taken any formal training/education on translation, but since my English is better than my parents’, I’ve helped them with reading, writing, and serving as a dictionary for them.
 Doing that over the years and learning both languages basically at the same time really allowed me to switch between them relatively easily.

 How did you get into translations?
 Did you study any of the minutiae that comes with translating a literary piece?